eatonphil/dbcore/README.md

 ## Dependencies

 * Go
-* PostgreSQL
+* PostgreSQL or MySQL
 * .NET Core

 ## Restrictions

 There are a bunch of restrictions!
 Here are a few known ones.
-You will discover more.
+You will discover more and you may fix them!

-* Only PostgreSQL
+* Only PostgreSQL and MySQL
 * Only tables supported (i.e. no views)
-* Only tables within the `public` schema supported
 * Only single-column foreign keys supported
 * Only Go API templates provided